lizhaod/Codespace/junos_cli_test/README.md

 ## Configuration

 Edit `devices.csv` to add your devices.
+The tool looks for `devices.csv` in the following locations:
+1. Current working directory (where you run the command from)
+2. Script directory (where junos_cli.py is located)

 The file should be in CSV format with the following columns:
 - name: Device name for identification (can include site code)
 - host: IP address or hostname (optional - if empty, the name will be used as the hostname)